cornish-tools/cornish-spellchecker/README.md

 * Hak, T. (2019) *[Cornish Verbs in the Standard Written Form](https://kesva.org/publications/cornish-verbs)*.
 First ed.
 Hayle, Cornwall: Kesva an Taves Kernewek.
 * Page, J. (2010) *[Cornish Grammar for Beginners](https://kesva.org/publications/cornish-grammar-beginners-and-auxiliary-verbs)*.
 Revised Standard Written Form ed.
 Hayle, Cornwall: Kesva an Taves Kernewek.
 * Kernewek Dre Lyther.
 (2019).
 SWF ed. [online] Cornwall: Kesva an Taves Kernewek.
 Available at: https://kesva.org/kdl [Accessed 13 Jul.
 2023].

+All of the materials above use the Standard Written Form of Cornish with the exception of _A Grammar of Modern Cornish_ (2001).